cboettig/labnotebook/_posts/2010-04-20-waiting-time.md

 valid for small $p$.
 In most applications of this approach, it is assumed the resident quickly goes extinct once $p \sim o(1)$.
 If we consider the asymptotic behavior of the nonlinear PDE, Eq. , we see sure absorbtion at one boundary or the other.
-The asymptotic behavior needn’t concern us; as we really want to know how the expected lifetime of this dimporphic state compares with the rate at which mutants are entering this population.
+The asymptotic behavior needn't concern us; as we really want to know how the expected lifetime of this dimporphic state compares with the rate at which mutants are entering this population.
 To do so we need the time dependent solution to the